 Characters: My Place - Sally Morgan # None of the characters in the book are well known except in that each is special and loved and eventually become noteworthy, full of worth.
 Nan at first feels worthless but gradually develops self worth through love exhibited by her child and grandchildren.
-The main Characters are: **Sally **- The first person narrator, Sally simply and candidly tells us the story of her life and her emerging self discovery and voice.
+The main Characters: # Sally # The first person narrator, Sally simply and candidly tells us the story of her life and her emerging self discovery and voice.

 Evaluation: # This is an excellent low key or understated portrayal of the injustices white people have imposed on the original occupants of Australia and the attempts made by aboriginal people to reclaim their sense of identity and belonging.
 Using the actual voices of the participants, Sally Morgan’s autobiographical novel like her painting, is a rich tapestry told in an ironic matter of fact manner that gives each of the characters a worthy dignity that no one can take away.

-Issues, Concerns, Themes, Values My Place Sally Morgan # Sally is driven by a need to: interpret her life. struggle for self hood “Mum never let me belong”. family attempts to deny her the right to know her heritage. take a pilgrimage north links her to an extended family.
-Call of bird - symbol - Aboriginal call will continue.
-Book displays a strong social consciousness. (explodes a number of myths) Nan’s experiences literally “unspeakable”
+Issues, Concerns, Themes, Values My Place Sally Morgan # Sally is driven by a need to: # interpret her life through a search of identity and heritage.
+Hers is a struggle for self hood “Mum never let me belong”.
+Her family attempts to deny her the right to know her heritage.
+Sally takes a pilgrimage north links her to an extended family, to find “her place” - where Nan was born and where Sally comes from and feels she belongs.

 Post Colonialism in Australia # Colonialism has been a part of history since the beginning of early civilisations.
 Great empires can only develop by the exploitation of other civilisations for both cheap labours and a source of raw materials.
 Ancient Greece had colonies as did Troy, Persia and later Rome.
 In fact early Britain was once a colony of first Rome, then the Vikings, and finally the Normans.
 It was during the Middle Ages that Europe began to explore the world for a source of raw materials that a race for colonies began.